 For a Florida business to qualify for business damages, the business must: (1) have been established at the place of the taking for at least five years; (2) be subject to a partial — as opposed to a whole — taking of property by a Florida public entity (e.g., the Florida Department of Transportation, a county, or a city); (3) utilize the part of the property acquired in the conduct of the business; and (4) meet certain procedural requirements (e.g., the business must file a business damage claim and supportive information in a timely fashion).

-In handling these business related claims, The Fixel Law Firm’s attorneys learn about the unique qualities of each affected business and associate well-trained business valuation and site analyst experts to detail how that particular business will be affected by the relevant taking of property.
-If you have a question about how your business may be affected by eminent domain taking in Florida, please contact The Fixel Law Firm’s firm administrator, Susie Harris, by email at email@example.com or by telephone toll-free at 1-800-848-7535.
+In handling these business related claims, the Fixel Law Firm’s attorneys learn about the unique qualities of each affected business and associate well-trained business valuation and site analyst experts to detail how that particular business will be affected by the relevant taking of property.
+If you have a question about how your business may be affected by eminent domain taking in Florida, please contact the Fixel Law Firm’s partner, William Fixel, by e-mail at email@example.com or by telephone toll-free at 1-800-848-7535.